helidon-io/helidon/docs/se/injection/injection.md

 ### Named by the type

 Alternatively, instead of using string-based names for services, a specific class can be used to "name" them.
-For this purpose, we use the [`@Service.NamedByType`][service-namedbytype] annotation.
+For this purpose, we use the [`@Service.NamedByType`][service-namedbyt] annotation.

 Named by type usage example: